 As defined in the Part 1 Plan, FSI is the ratio of gross floor area for all buildings on a site to its respective lot area.
-When calculating FSI, the Town considers the total site area including any lands that may be dedicated for parkland or public streets.
+When calculating FSI, the City considers the total developable site area including any lands that may be dedicated for parkland or public streets.

-- 2. The maximum site density for development within the Key Development Area shall be as shown on Schedule 2 to this Secondary Plan. - 3.
+- 1. The deployment of density within the Key Development Area is shown on Schedule 2 to this Secondary Plan. - 2.
+The maximum site density for development within the Key Development Area is shown on Schedule 2 to this Secondary Plan. - 3.
 In the event a property spans more than one density category, corresponding density permissions will be calculated based on the land area present within each category. - 4.
-Minor adjustments to the location of density boundaries shown on Schedule 2 to this Secondary Plan shall not require an amendment to this Secondary Plan provided that the intent of this Secondary Plan is maintained.
+Minor adjustments to the location of density boundaries shown on Schedule 2 to this Secondary Plan shall not require an amendment to this Secondary Plan provided that the intent of this Secondary Plan is maintained. - 5.
+In order to ensure that all development within the KDA is transit supportive, development shall demonstrate that it can support a minimum of 200 residents and jobs per hectare for the development site.
+This generally translates to a minimum FSI of 1.5 for the site.